kumbulanit/t-sql/sql trainning/untitled/Module 5/Module5_Exercises.md

 ### Multiple Choice

 1. Which ORDER BY clause will sort products by price from highest to lowest?
-   a) ORDER BY UnitPrice
+   a) ORDER BY BaseSalary
-   b) ORDER BY UnitPrice ASC
+   b) ORDER BY BaseSalary ASC
-   c) ORDER BY UnitPrice DESC
+   c) ORDER BY BaseSalary DESC
-   d) ORDER BY UnitPrice HIGH
+   d) ORDER BY BaseSalary HIGH

 2. What does the TOP 10 PERCENT clause return?
    a) Exactly 10 records